 The Mi 10 Pro also dashes into the limelight with its aggressive specs.
-Xiaomi’s 2020 flagship smartphone houses a 6.67-inch 120Hz AMOLED display running on full HD+ resolution.
+Xiaomi’s 2020 flagships – Mi 10 5G and Mi 10 Pro 5G smartphones houses a 6.67-inch 90Hz AMOLED display running on full HD+ resolution.
 Xiaomi even pushed the touch sampling rate 180Hz which is still less than the Galaxy S20 series and ROG Phone 2.

-The Mi 10 Pro has four rear cameras including 108MP sensor, supports dual Mode 5G, runs Android 10-based software, and has a 4500mAh battery with 50W fast charging support.
-There’s also a non-pro version of Mi 10 flaunting a 90Hz AMOLED screen and 30W fast charging.
+The Mi 10 5G, which is now available in India, has four rear cameras including a 108MP sensor, supports dual Mode 5G, runs Android 10-based software, and has a 4500mAh battery with 30W fast charging support.

 While the Samsung Galaxy Note 10+ (review) and iPhone 11 Pro Max skipped the 90Hz display, Google might stand out for wielding one.
 Google has equipped its Pixel 4 with a 5.7-inch FHD+ screen and the XL variants with a 6.3-inch QHD+ panel.
 Both these displays support a 90Hz refresh rate.
 But contrary to 2019 trends, the purported Smooth Display would be engulfed by bold bezels.
 While these phones are globally available, Google won’t be bringing them to India due to regulatory constraints.

 Best higher refresh rates display phones in 2020